2022-2022 Board of Directors

 Alex has a strong focus on community involvement, having served on the Board of two community associations and on a Union Executive.
 Prior to joining the Carlington CHC Board in 2018, he was a member of the former Strategic Planning, Advocacy & Quality Committee.
 He looks forward to continuing his work on the CCHC Board during this time of transition in Ontario’s healthcare system.

-A resident of the Centre’s catchment area, Alex has served the Board as Treasurer for the past two years and chairs the Finance Committee.
+A resident of the Centre’s catchment area, Alex served the Board as Treasurer for 2019-2021.

 Prior to being elected to the Board in September 2020, Stephanie spent a year as member of the former Quality Assurance Committee.
 She has worked for more than 15 years in health policy and social services and wants to use that experience and knowledge to contribute in her community.